Paul Krugman, Distinguished Scholar

 Author or editor of more than 25 books and over 200 published professional articles, Krugman has written extensively for non-economists as well.
 Before joining the staff of The New York Times, his work appeared in Fortune, Slate, Foreign Policy, The New Republic and Newsweek.

-Prior to his appointment at Princeton, Krugman served on the faculty of MIT, Yale and Stanford.
+Prior to his appointment at the Graduate Center, Krugman served on the faculties of Princeton, MIT, Yale and Stanford.
 He is a Fellow of the Econometric Society and a member of the Group of Thirty.
 He has served as a consultant to the Federal Reserve Bank of New York, the World Bank, the International Monetary Fund, the United Nations, as well as to foreign countries including Portugal and the Philippines.
 In his twenties, he served as senior international economist for the President's Council of Economic Advisers under Ronald Reagan.

 Photo credit: Fred R. Conrad